rmccrear/lv-3-may-2024/week-4/Day-2/assignment.md

    - On GitHub, create a repository named `advanced-jest-features`.
    - Initialize it with a `.gitignore` for Node.js and a basic README.md.
-   - Add a brief description: "Advanced testing techniques with Jest."

 2. **Local Environment Setup**:
    - Clone `advanced-jest-features` to your local machine.